Unlock Italian 🇮🇹 Vocabulary with Italian-English Cognates: Italian Words You Already Know!

 Learn how to expand your Italian vocabulary effortlessly with familiar words, patterns, and smart retention techniques.

-Quick Overview: What You'll Learn| Cosa imparerai
+What You’ll Learn | Cosa imparerai 📌

-• āœ… What Italian-English cognates are and how they unlock thousands of Italian words you already know
+• What Italian–English cognates are and how they unlock thousands of Italian words you already know. ✅

-• 🧩 How to use the 3D Methodā„¢ to accelerate your Italian vocabulary and fluency
+• How to use the 3D Method™ to accelerate your Italian vocabulary and fluency. 🧩

-• 🚫 How to recognize cognates and avoid false friends in Italian
+• How to recognize cognates and avoid false friends in Italian. 🔪

-• 4ļøāƒ£ Four steps to learn and retain Italian-English cognates with the 3D Methodā„¢
+• 4️⃣ steps to learn and retain Italian–English cognates with the 3D Method™.

 One of the most exciting—and often surprising—parts of learning Italian is realizing just how many Italian words you already know.
 Even if your Italian currently begins and ends with pasta, pizza, and the always-mispronounced pistacchio (don’t worry—we’ll fix that!), your brain is already holding onto 1,500 to 3,000 Italian words.
-Yes, seriously!

 This isn’t just another blog post to skim and forget.